 The purpose of discipline is to help students learn to cooperate with rules and regulations and to take responsibility for their actions.
 The Dean of Students has considerable discretion in dealing with disciplinary matters.
 The Dean of Students will investigate reports of misconduct or violation of campus rules or policies.
-In the event that the Dean of Students is not available for addressing disciplinary matters, the Dean of Administration or other individual appointed by the President of the College will address the issues.
+In the event that the Dean of Students is not available for addressing disciplinary matters, the Dean of Character Education or other individual appointed by the President of the College will address the issues.
 A violation will be categorized as follows:

 - 1. Infringement,

-- 2. Infraction, and
+- 2. Infraction, or

-- 3. Major Violation.
+- 3. Major violation.